-The IPS weighted estimate of emigration is used as the response variable and is based on a 3-year average; the year estimated and the previous 2 years.
-This is necessary because the number of emigrants sampled in 1 year is small and the spread of the sample across the country is uneven with many local authorities having no sampled emigrants.
+The IPS weighted estimate of emigration is used as the response variable and is based on a three-year average; the year estimated and the previous two years.
+This is necessary because the number of emigrants sampled in one year is small and the spread of the sample across the country is uneven with many local authorities having no sampled emigrants.

 The covariates used in the model come from census, administrative and survey data sources and have been found to have a strong relationship with emigration at local authority level.
 Each covariate is fixed in the model to avoid problems of instability in the year-on-year emigration estimates.

 The covariates in the model are listed in Table 1.

 Table 1: Covariates used in the emigration model